 If thinking is itself an active doing, a practice, it is by a closer inspection practical rather than theoretical.
 Communication is the relevant practice in objectifying a theory, making thinking concrete.
 Communication can include all culture and social interaction that contains meanings: writing, dancing, visual arts, music, sign language, expressiveness of the body, and speaking.
 Because communication is also an active practice, the theory or thought that is shared becomes a part of that practice.
 Such practice, when it affects people, has a potential to change something in the concrete world we live in.
 Similarly, when we read or hear something theoretical that we were not familiar with, it has the potential to change the way we think and, by doing so, it then changes the way we act.
 This intertwined chain of theory and practice highlights the fact that it is very difficult to actually make a clear separation between the two.

-Even if there exists something like a pure practice or pure theory, we can never reach an understanding about their pure forms.
+Even if there were something like a pure practice or pure theory, we can never reach an understanding about their pure forms.
 When we think we have reached something pure and immediate, it is already mediated though our own understanding, which is always coloured by everything we have learned and experienced previously.
 This means that behind every conscious action, there is always at least something theoretical upon which our understanding is formed.

 Physiotherapy practice always contains theory